Revolgy-Business-Solutions/revolgy-cloud/README.md

 ### Perks of working in Revolgy

 :closed_book: Working here is more than just stereotypical everyday struggle.
 The work here is not people-boxed.

-:green_book: We have remote first culture (almost everyone can and is working remotely from different countires)
+:green_book: We have remote first culture (almost everyone can and is working remotely from different countires).

 :notebook: Our work gives us purpose and impacts the society as a whole.
-(We cooperate with schools and universities)
+(We cooperate with schools and universities).

-:orange_book: We build cloud infrastructure that help people in all aspects of life (gaming, fintech for example)
+:orange_book: We build cloud infrastructure that help people in all aspects of life (gaming, fintech for example).

-:notebook_with_decorative_cover: We care deeply about the personal growth of people who work with us. (we are working with Gallup talent methodology)
+:notebook_with_decorative_cover: We care deeply about the personal growth of people who work with us. (we are working with Gallup talent methodology).

 This is why we'll make sure to give you opportunities to learn new things, grow your career, but also rest when you need to.